acdundore/clustercast/README.md

 ---

+## Documentation

+Documentation is available [here](https://acdundore.github.io/clustercast/) on Github Pages, which includes a full API reference and example walkthroughs.

+---

 ## Usage

 The forecasting models in `clustercast` are simple to use, but come with many additional parameters allowing the user to implement sophisticated preprocessing techniques with ease.